Serenade of the Seas in Alaska

 Discover Sitka’s Russian influence

 Sitka was originally inhabited by the Native Tlingit people.
 In 1799, Russian explorers settled Old Sitka, much to the dismay of the Native people.
-Russians were victorious during the 4-day long Battle of Sitka in October 1804, though, and established a settlement named Novo Arkhangelsk (New Archangel).
+Russians were victorious during the 4-day Battle of Sitka in October of 1804, though, and established a settlement named Novo Arkhangelsk (New Archangel).

 The city grew in the early 1800s, and it was officially designated the capital of Russian America in 1808.
 Russians remained in Sitka until the land was transferred to the United States in 1867, following Russia’s defeat in the Crimean War.

-The Russian Bishop’s House is a popular spot to visit, which was the residence of Ivan Veniaminov, the first Bishop of Alaska and the headquarters of the Russian Orthodox Church in Alaska.
-Today the Russian Bishop’s House has been transformed into a museum, offering artifact displays and information about daily life in Russian Alaska.
+The Russian Bishop’s House is a popular spot to visit, which was the residence of Ivan Veniaminov, the first Bishop of Alaska, and the headquarters of the Russian Orthodox Church in Alaska.
+Today, the Russian Bishop’s House has been transformed into a museum, offering artifact displays and information about daily life in Russian Alaska.

 Visit the Sitka National Historical Park